Fox News and Dominion reach last-minute $787 million settlement

 Nelson did not say if an on-air apology or retraction would be coming from the network when asked repeatedly by reporters.

 “Fox has admitted to telling lies about Dominion that caused enormous damage to my Company, our employees, and our customers.
-Nothing can ever make up for that,” said John Poulos, Dominion’s CEO.
+Nothing can ever make up for that,” Dominion CEO John Poulos said.

 “Throughout this process, we have sought accountability and believe the evidence brought to light through this case underscores the consequences of spreading and endorsing lies.”